isc-projects/bind9/doc/notes/notes-current.rst

   ISC would like to thank Emanuel Almeida of Cisco Systems, Inc. for bringing this vulnerability to our attention.
 [GL #1996]

+- ``named`` could crash after failing an assertion check in certain query resolution scenarios where QNAME minimization and forwarding were both enabled.
+To prevent such crashes, QNAME minimization is now always disabled for a given query resolution process, if forwarders are used at any point.
+This was disclosed in CVE-2020-8621.

+  ISC would like to thank Joseph Gullo for bringing this vulnerability to our attention.
+[GL #1997]

 Known Issues
 ~~~~~~~~~~~~